Cassidy Caron: Chairperson of the Métis Youth British Columbia

-Caron was elected as the Chairperson of the Métis Youth British Columbia and the Minister for Youth of the Métis Nation British Columbia in September 2016.
+Caron was elected as the chairperson of the Métis Youth British Columbia and the Minister for Youth of the Métis Nation British Columbia in September 2016.
 In this role, she provided testimony to the Standing Committee on Indigenous and Northern Affairs Canada for their study on suicide among Indigenous peoples and communities in 2016, oversaw the first ever mock Governance Assembly with Métis Youth leaders from across Métis Nation British Columbia in 2018, and attended the Summit of the Americas as well as the Indigenous Leaders Summit of the Americas in 2018.

 Presidency of Métis National Council

-On 30 September 2021, Caron was elected as the President of the Métis National Council.
-Though she is not the first woman to lead the Métis National Council (Métis Nation of Alberta President Audrey Poitras served as the interim national president from 2003–2004), she is the first woman elected to serve as in the role.
-She replaced Clément Chartier who had served as the national president for 18 years but resigned at the end of his term following disputes with four of the five governing members of the Métis National Council.
+On 30 September 2021, Caron was elected as the president of the Métis National Council.
+Though she is not the first woman to lead the Métis National Council (Métis Nation of Alberta President Audrey Poitras served as the interim national president from 2003 to 2004), she is the first woman elected to serve as in the role.
+She replaced Clément Chartier who had served as the national president for 18 years but did not run again when an election was forced by court order, following disputes with four of the five governing members of the Métis National Council.

+On 23 May 2024, Caron announced that she would not be seeking re-election at the end of her term.